MiquelMarinoEspinosa/Racing-Car-Katas/TelemetrySystem.md

 ### Notes
 - Create an initial unit test without mocking the `TelemetryClient`
     - As expected, the unit test randomly failed, because the `TelemetryClient` return random resonpes
+- Create a `fake class` strategy
+    - It could also be done with a `setter` method
+    -
 ### Conclusions